-ITEM 6-Exhibits

-(a) Exhibits
+ITEM 6 - Exhibits

-- 10.1 Form of Employee Restricted Stock Award Agreement under the Boston Properties, Inc. 1997 Stock Option and Incentive Plan.
-(1) - 10.2 Form of Director Restricted Stock Award Agreement under the Boston Properties, Inc. 1997 Stock Option and Incentive Plan.
-(2) - 12.1 Calculation of Ratios of Earnings to Combined Fixed Charges and Preferred Distributions. - 31.1 Certification of Chief Executive Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002. - 31.2 Certification of Chief Financial Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002. - 32.1 Certification of Chief Executive Officer pursuant to Section 906 of the Sarbanes Oxley Act of 2002. - 32.2 Certification of Chief Financial Officer pursuant to Section 906 of the Sarbanes Oxley Act of 2002. - (1) Incorporated herein by reference to Exhibit 10.1 of Boston Properties, Inc.'s Quarterly Report on Form 10-Q filed on November 9, 2004. - (2) Incorporated herein by reference to Exhibit 10.2 of Boston Properties, Inc.'s Quarterly Report on Form 10-Q filed on November 9, 2004.
+- (a) Exhibits - 10.1- Form of Employee Restricted Stock Award Agreement under the Boston Properties, Inc. 1997 Stock Option and Incentive Plan. - 10.2- Form of Director Restricted Stock Award Agreement under the Boston Properties, Inc. 1997 Stock Option and Incentive Plan. - 12.1- Calculation of Ratios of Earnings to Combined Fixed Charges and Preferred Distributions. - 31.1- Certification of Chief Executive Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002. - 31.2- Certification of Chief Financial Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002. - 32.1- Certification of Chief Executive Officer pursuant to Section 906 of the Sarbanes Oxley Act of 2002. - 32.2- Certification of Chief Financial Officer pursuant to Section 906 of the Sarbanes Oxley Act of 2002.